-In this paper we have presented a new mapping algorithm, called MAHEVE, to address the AIAC mapping issue on heterogeneous and volatile environments.
-It aims at doing an efficient mapping of tasks on distributed clusters architectures by taking the best part of the two known approaches, application execution time optimization and edge-cuts minimization.
-Experiments show that it is the most efficient mapping algorithm on all kinds of architectures, as it takes into account their heterogeneity degree and adapt its sort methods to it.
+In this paper we have presented a novel mapping algorithm, called MAHEVE, to address the AIAC mapping issue on heterogeneous and volatile environments.
+It aims to do an efficient mapping of tasks on distributed clusters architectures by taking the best part of the two known approaches, application's execution time optimization and edge-cuts minimization.
+Experiments show that it is the most efficient mapping algorithm on all kinds of architectures, as it takes care about their heterogeneity degree and adapt its sort methods to it.
 We have shown that it is all the time better than the two other comparative mapping algorithms, FT-AIAC-QM and FT-FEC.
 This can be explained by the fact that it not only takes care about computing nodes and clusters, but also about the tasks' properties, what refines the mapping solution.

-In our future works we plan to enhance the MAHEVE algorithm performances by modifying the notation of clusters, since their locality has not yet been taken into consideration.
-This would favor tasks locality, which would reduce communications delays and provide a much better convergence rate.
+In our future works we plan to enhance the MAHEVE algorithm performances by modifying the notation of clusters as their locality is now not taken into consideration, in order to favor tasks locality, which will reduce communications delays providing a better convergence rate.